AndiOliverIon/borg/README.md

 - [x] Shutdown of the stations, especially to be used from mobile app
 - [x] Restart of the stations, especially to be used from mobile app
 - [x] Known wifi management up/down
+- [x] List and terminate processes using name-based matching
 ---

 ## 🖧 SSH Setup for Borg on Windows Stations